-Buying a home in Northern Virginia is a huge commitment.
+Buying a home in Virginia is a huge commitment.
 Most buyers plan to stay in their homes for at least five years and the average buyer will stick with the same house for 13 years, according to NAR.com.

 If you’re going to stay in your next home for a decade or longer, shouldn’t you make sure it’s a great home?
 Finding the right home in Northern Virginia doesn’t need to be difficult.
 When you know what to look for, you can avoid a bad situation.